StaceyGoode/customer-interaction-tracker/README.md

+# Customer Interaction Tracker (Business & Operations Overview)

+A structured workflow system for documenting customer communication, billing clarification, account follow-ups, and internal notes in a CRM-style format.
+This tracker reflects real-world behaviors of customer success and billing teams: accurate documentation, traceable follow-up scheduling, escalation visibility, and clear internal communication.

+This is highly relevant to roles in billing operations, SaaS support, payment reconciliation, dispute handling, customer success, and operational administration because these teams depend on:

+- Documentation accuracy and audit-readiness
+- Organized internal notes for account history
+- SLA prioritization and escalation accountability
+- Time-sensitive follow-ups
+- Professional clarity and empathy in communication
+- Cross-team visibility and process consistency

+The tracker demonstrates how a remote operations or billing-support environment can prevent lost information, streamline payment questions, and improve customer satisfaction simply through disciplined documentation.

+---

+For a quick structural view, open: data/customer_interactions.csv

 The Customer Interaction Tracker is a portfolio project that demonstrates my ability to maintain organized, accurate records of customer interactions in a CRM-style system.
 It showcases meticulous documentation practices, automated data validation, and the generation of clear, actionable reports — skills essential for customer success, operations, or AI data-support roles.